kosarev/z80/README.md

 # z80
-Z80 Simulator
+Z80 Emulator

-This is an attempt to develop a fast and flexible Z80 CPU simulator suitable for precise simulation of ZX Spectrum ULA logic and other timing-sensitive hardware.
+This is an attempt to develop a fast and flexible Z80 CPU emulator suitable for precise emulation of ZX Spectrum ULA logic and other timing-sensitive hardware.

 It is currently in its early development phase.